ligato/docs/docs/developer-guide/kvscheduler.md

 !!!
 Terminology
     `Northbound (NB)` describes the desired or intended configuration state. `Southbound (SB)` describes the actual run-time configuration state. `Resync` is also referred to as state reconciliation. `CRUD` stands for create, read, update and delete.
 It standard nomenclature describing the basic actions performed by APIs.
+The KV Scheduler is referred to as the scheduler.
+KV Descriptors are also referred to as just `descriptors`.

 ### Basic concepts

-The KVScheduler uses graph theory concepts to manage dependencies between configuration items, and the order by which they are programmed into the network.
+The KV Scheduler uses graph theory concepts to manage dependencies between configuration items, and the order by which they are programmed into the network.
 A level of abstraction is built on top of the plugins, where the state of the system is modeled as a graph.
 Configuration items are represented as vertices and the relationship between them are represented as edges.
 The graph is then walked through to generate transaction plans, refresh the state, and perform resync.

 The transaction plan that is prepared using the graph representation consists of a series of CRUD operations that can be executed on graph vertices.
-To abstract away from specific configuration items and accompanying details, graph vertices are "described" to the KVScheduler using [KVDescriptors][kvdescriptor-guide].
+To abstract away from specific configuration items and accompanying details, graph vertices are "described" to the KV Scheduler using [KVDescriptors][kvdescriptor-guide].
 KVDescriptors are basically handlers, each assigned to a distinct subset of graph vertices.
-They provide the KVScheduler with pointers to callbacks that implement CRUD operations.
+They provide the KV Scheduler with pointers to callbacks that implement CRUD operations.

+### Mediator Pattern

 KVDescriptors are based on the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
-Instead, interactions between plugins are handled through the KVScheduler mediator.
+Instead, interactions between plugins are handled through the KV Scheduler mediator.

 Plugins need only provide CRUD callbacks, and describe their dependencies on other plugins through one or more KVDescriptors.
-The KVScheduler is then able to plan operations without knowing what the graph vertices represent in the configured system.
+The KV Scheduler is then able to plan operations without knowing what the graph vertices represent in the configured system.
 Furthermore, the set of supported configuration items can be extended without altering the transaction processing engine or increasing the complexity of any of the components.
 All that is required is to implement and register new KVDescriptors.

 ### Terminology

 The graph-based representation uses the following terminology to describe the higher level abstractions of specific objects.

 * **Model** builds a representation of a single configuration item type such as interface, route, or bridge domain.
-Details on models and the model specification that includes proto.Messages can be found [here](../user-guide/concepts.md#what-is-a-model).
+Details on models and the model specification that includes proto.
+Messages can be found [here](../user-guide/concepts.md#what-is-a-model).
 The [bridge domain model][bd-model-example] is an example.
 Details regarding model registration can be found [here][model-registration].

 * **Value** (`proto.Message`) is a run-time instance of a given model.
 Details on proto.Message can be found [here](../user-guide/concepts.md).